harsha711/SE_Project_Grp_27/Proj_2/docs/DATABASE_SCHEMA.md

 1. Update the schema in `src/models/FastFoodItem.js`
 2. Existing documents will have `null` values for the new field
-3. Re-import data if needed: `npm run import-data`
+3. Re-import data if needed: `npm run import:fastfood`

 ### Modifying Existing Fields